chimera-linux/cports/Packaging.md

 include the category (it is automatically appended, either as previously determined from the filename, or as specified by `cat`).

 The permissions will be `644`.
 All paths are created as necessary.
+The `glob` argument is equivalent to `install_file`.

 ##### def install_license(self, src, name = None, pkgname = None)